messer979/TCP-Messaging-Tool/README.md

-# TCP-Messaging-Tool
+# TCPy for Manhattan
-A TCP Communication Tool built in Python3
+A TCP Communication Tool built in Python3 specifically for Manhattan Associates End Point Testing.

 Required:
   Python 3